“There is only one boss. The customer.” – Sam Walton, Walmart’s founder

 - First call resolution: One of the most important customer service metrics you can track, the First call resolution rate gives a clear indication of how successful your team is at solving an issue upon the first contact.
 An improvement in this area might increase your call handle rate, but it will have little impact if your first call resolution level has improved.

-- Top agents: Staff satisfaction and morale is perhaps one of the most vital drivers of positive customer service performance.
+- Top agents: Staff satisfaction and morale are perhaps one of the most vital drivers of positive customer service performance.
 By tracking this metric over several months, you’ll be able to identify which of your agents can benefit from additional support and training and which agents you should reward and recognize.

-- Number of issues: By understanding the volume of calls and queries coming into your business as well as the nature of each inquiry, you’ll be able to make informed staffing decisions to cope with demand at particular times while improving your strategy to meet the needs of your customers.
+- The number of issues: By understanding the volume of calls and queries coming into your business as well as the nature of each inquiry, you’ll be able to make informed staffing decisions to cope with demand at particular times while improving your strategy to meet the needs of your customers.

-Customer satisfaction report
+2. Customer satisfaction report

 **click to enlarge**